ggeorgovassilis/fauxjsp/README.md

 ### ... add a missing tag library?

-Like written before, fauxjsp can't use taglibs and has to emulate them instead, which means that someone has to program that emulation.
+As written before, fauxjsp can't use taglibs and has to emulate them instead, which means that someone has to program that emulation.

 *Step 1*: create the taglib implementation.
 Just find one of the already simulated taglibs like [JstlCoreTaglibOut](src/main/java/fauxjsp/impl/simulatedtaglibs/core/JstlCoreTaglibOut.java) and copy & paste it